 Currently, you may sign up online by going to the Colorado HIP website.
-Please write your 2016-2017 HIP number in the space provided on your 2016 license.
-Make phone registrations by calling and speaking with a live operator, 24 hours a day, at 1-866-COLOHIP (265-6447).
+Please write your 2022-23 HIP number in the space provided on your license.
+Make phone registrations by calling and speaking with a live operator, from 7:00 am to 10:30 pm, with the exception of Thanksgiving day, Christmas day and New Years day, at 1-866-COLOHIP (265-6447).

 Hunters who do not have a HIP number may be warned and then ticketed for non-compliance with the program.
 The fine is $70.52 and, in addition, 5 points will be assessed against your hunting privileges.

-If you will hunt small game (including migratory birds and furbearers) in Colorado during the 2016 season, you must get a HIP number before hunting.
+If you will hunt small game (including migratory birds and furbearers) in Colorado during the 2022-23 seasons, you must get a HIP number before hunting.

 Spring turkey hunters do not need to get a HIP number.

-CPW asks hunters who harvest furbearers to pay close attention when registering with HIP.
-Information will be collected through HIP and furbearer hunters will be asked specifically if they intend to harvest swift fox, gray fox or pine martens.
-This data will be used to conduct surveys and gain a better understanding of the number of these types of animals that are harvested each year.
+Hunters that pursue furbearers are still required to register with HIP.
+Additionally, furbearer hunters that hold a furbearer permit may also be contacted to complete the furbearer harvest survey.
+Data from the furbearer harvest survey will be used to gain a better understanding of the number of these types of animals that are harvested each year.
 The efforts to closely track furbearer harvest will help CPW biologists maintain self-sustaining furbearer populations and allow CPW to continue to provide hunters with diverse opportunities for recreational harvest and the state's fur harvesters will enjoy greater collaboration with CPW.

 As another aid to tracking harvest numbers, the Fur Harvester Log is available to hunters.
 Fur harvesters may photocopy or print multiple copies of this form to record their hunts and harvests throughout each season.